Miltani/FFXIAddons/mmmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

 # Version History
+1.2.0:
+- Add in support for Chacharoon in Windurst Waters and Southern Sandoria
+- Remove the coroutines cos it seems to crash luacore.dll.
+Bonus that the navigation is faster now.
+- Reduced time for first action after new game/round to 10 secs.
+This means it is very important to do the first game with long load manually before using this.

 1.1.3:
 - Remove some extra logic that prevented bot from filling up sides
 - Skip getting corner position under certain conditions